 - a.
 Participation in a January winter course at the Christian University of Applied Sciences in the Netherlands - b.
 Participation in a February-May semester at Károli Gáspár University in Budapest, Hungary - c.
 Study tour of Southeast Asia (Singapore, Thailand, Vietnam) - d.
-A planned study tour to Malaysia in January 2018 - e.
-A study tours planned for Korea and China in February 2018 - f.
-A study tour on entrepreneurship planned for Holy Land (likely 2018-2019) - g.
-A course is being planned in conjunction with Payap University for the summer 2018.
-The course will be co-taught by people from both schools on the topic of social entrepreneurship. - h.
 We offer international internships for business students.
-Last year a student interned with a Canadian company in Cambodia.

-- Partnerships with a variety of organizations including the Au Sable Institution of Environmental Studies, our Council of Christian Colleges and Universities partners, the Oxford Study Program, Netherlandic Studies, and others for a total of 22 options for our students. - j.
+Last year a student interned with a Canadian company in Cambodia. - e.
+Partnerships with a variety of organizations including the Au Sable Institution of Environmental Studies, our Council of Christian Colleges and Universities partners, the Oxford Study Program, Netherlandic Studies, and others for a total of 22 options for our students. - f.
 The Micah Centre offers off campus learning opportunities in - 1.
-Honduras as a faculty resourced field based introduction to community development practices and principles; - 2.
-Mexico through the Quest Mexico program, an intense immersion into the lived realities of marginalized and vulnerable populations in the Cuernavaca region of Mexico - 3.
+Honduras as a faculty resourced field based introduction to community development practices and principles;

+- 2. Mexico through the Quest Mexico program, an intense immersion into the lived realities of marginalized and vulnerable populations in the Cuernavaca region of Mexico - 3.
 Honduras: in partnership with Calvin College our students participate in the Justice Semester - 4.
 Bangladesh Discovery Tour, a field course in grass-roots community development - k.
 Further opportunities and formal agreements are being pursued.